 Business Highlights and Recent Developments

-We are providing the following guidance for the fiscal second quarter ending December 31, 2022 and the full fiscal year ending June 30, 2023.
-Guidance chart can be viewed here.
+Financial Outlook: We are providing the following guidance for the fiscal second quarter ending December 31, 2023 and the full fiscal year ending June 30, 2024.

 These statements are forward-looking and actual results may differ materially.
 Refer to the Forward-Looking Statements safe harbor below for information on the factors that could cause our actual results to differ materially from these forward-looking statements.